 In spring 2012, Tulane's Graduate Council approved a process for the periodic review of all PhD programs.
-These reviews will commence in spring 2013 with doctoral programs in the Mathematics, Physical Sciences and Engineering disciplines, and continue in subsequent years according to the schedule below.
+These reviews commenced in spring 2013 and continue in subsequent years according to the schedule below.
 Guidelines for the preparations of self-study reports and a list of FAQ about the process are provided below.
 Please check back periodically for updates as review teams are assembled, schedules are announced, and reports are submitted.

 1. Why do we need PhD Program Reviews?

-2. Has the external review team been assembled yet, and can you provide any information about likely disciplinary composition (e.g., a mathematician?
-A chemist?)
+2. Has the external review team been assembled yet, and can you provide any information about likely disciplinary composition?

 3. Will the Graduate Council be able to provide any feedback on the self-studies prior to the panel visit?